-Video and digital literacy become more important in life.
-This workshop will allow children and young people to develop this set of skills whilst also performing using film and radio as and expressive medium.
+Video and digital literacy have become more important in life.
+This workshop will allow children and young people to develop this set of skills whilst also performing using film and radio as an expressive medium.

-Classes are £7.00 per class payable half-termly.
-If you have more than one child attending, this is reduced to £6.50 per child.
+Classes are £7.00 per child payable half-termly.
+If you have more than one child attending the same discipline each subsequent sibling rate is reduced to £6.50 per session.

-The class focuses on the art of storytelling and we start by taking well known children’s stories like the Three Little Pigs, and turning them into short films which the children perform and film themselves with assistance from the teaching staff.
+The focus of the session is on the art of storytelling and we start by taking well known children’s stories like the Three Little Pigs, and turning them into short films which the children perform and film themselves with assistance from the teaching staff.

 The cameras used are simple and lightweight making it easy for them to use.

 Depending on the story chosen, there will usually be sessions on: